lambda-feedback/comparePhysicalQuantities/app/docs/user.md

 # ComparePhysicalQuantities

-This is an **EXPERIMENTAL** evaluation function with some dimensional analysis functionality.
+Evaluation function which proveds some basic some dimensional analysis functionality.

-This function lacks a nice GUI, can be quite brittle, and will likely change significantly in the near future.
+- **DEPRECATED** Comparing physical quantities **RECOMMENDED ALTERNATIVE:** CompareExpressions with the `physical_quantity` parameter set to `true`
+- Substitutions of symbols before comparison of expressions is done
+- Checking if a comma separated list of expressions can be interpreted as a set groups that satisfies the Buckingham Pi theorem

 **Note:** When the `quantities` grading parameter is set, this function cannot handle short form symbols for units.
 Thus when defining quantities all units must be given with full names in lower-case letters.
 For example `Nm/s` or `Newton*metre/SECOND` will not be handled correctly, but `newton*metre/second` will.